-Daylight saving time ended on Sunday 5 April 2020 in the Australian Capital Territory, New South Wales, South Australia, Tasmania and Victoria, with clocks going back 1 hour at 3am to 2am.
+Daylight saving time will end on Sunday 4 April 2021 in the Australian Capital Territory, New South Wales, South Australia, Tasmania and Victoria, with clocks going back 1 hour at 3am to 2am.

 Daylight saving time doesn't apply in the Northern Territory, Queensland or Western Australia.

 What are employees paid if they work when daylight saving time ends?

 Employees should check their award, registered agreement or employment contract to see if there's anything about daylight saving time in it.